systemgnulinux/Searching-For-The-Golden-Linux/README.md

 Full Disk Encryption – 3 layers of privaledged access

-    Graphical Installer Interface prompt generates a key of the encrypt bootloader/kernel/ as SuSu, one time chance         write down long password for rare low level configuration access.
+    Graphical Installer Interface prompt generates a key of the encrypt bootloader/kernel/ as SuSu, one time chance to write down long password for rare low level configuration access.

     Su password for Swap Partition